cake17/cake17.github.io/README.md

 Run the following commands:

-    //To update foundation with all its dependancy in bower_components bower update
+    // To update foundation with all its dependancy in bower_components bower update
-    // and copy files from bower_components/foundation/_scss to dev/_scss to update them (see to do it wuth grunt or gulp)

-    // To install gem dependancies for jekyll bundle install
+    // To install gem dependancies for jekyll (it creates the Gemfile.lock) bundle install

-    // To run a webserver (add --watch while developping) bundle exec jekyll serve --baseurl ''
+    // To run a webserver locally
+    bundle exec jekyll serve --baseurl '' --watch

-    // Deploy
-    Don't forget to run `gulp app.js` and `gulp app.css` to refresh these assets
+    // Before pushing to deploy : run these 2 gulp commands gulp app.js // recreates the app.js file which groups all js files minified (js files from foundation, jquery, modernizr, fastclick, ...) gulp app.css // recreates the app.css file which groups all js files (css files from foundation)